backedman/HCPSSClosingPrediction/README.md

 If the port is changed, make sure to change the port in `App.js` (in frontend/src) as well as this is the port requests are made to.

+Server will be hosted localy at `http://localhost:5002` or `http://localhost:<port>` if modified.

 ### To run React.js App

 ```
 cd frontend
 npm start
 ```

+App will be hosted localy at `http://localhost:3000`